 Adding a little coconut milk can thicken it up, however, that will give it a coconut flavour.
 You could also blend some chickpeas into it to thicken it.

-This version isn't vegan, as we have added some double cream to make it extra creamy.
+This version isn't vegan, as we have added some double cream (heavy cream) to make it extra creamy.
 However, you could either leave it out or use a vegan alternative.

 If you use a gluten free stock and make sure there is no cross contamination, then this is a delicious gluten free soup.

-If you’ve tried this creamy asparagus soup recipe, let us know how you got on in the comments below.
+If you’ve tried this cream of asparagus soup recipe, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.